jwalkerbg/smdemo/README.md

 # Finite State Machine - Component & Example

 Finite State Machine component offers FSM driver which can run state machines organized as linked tables.
 No `switch` operators are used.
-This approach goo and disciplined implementation with no way to escape from the theoretical definition.
+This approach is good and disciplined implementation with no way to escape from the theoretical definition.

-Theoretically FSM is an automat of Mealy: FSM is in one of finte number states, reacts on incoming event by executing a transition and issuing output (transition action).
+Theoretically FSM is an automat of Mealy: FSM is in one of finite number states, reacts on incoming event by executing a transition and issuing output (transition action).
 Transitions can have `guards` and states can have `exit` and `entry` actions.
 This approach offers well organized tracing.
 The standard `esp_log` module is used for logging.
 The work of FSM can be seen in real time.

 # How to use this example.